bra1nDump/rayaCodingChallenge/README.md

 - [ ] Integration tests
 - [ ] UI tests (this doest make much sense for such a small project, but just to familarize with the process)
 - [ ] Create custom subscriber for better understanding of `Combine`
+- [ ] Add psedo code timer that will track the time I spent on this assignment

 ### Things for my `Prelude`